create-dan/Digital-Suggestion-Box-V1/README.md

 # Track Your Suggestions

-Suggestions and Feedbacks are very crucial for any particular organisation to function well , improve over a period of time and get to know about the say of different members of the body .The current suggestion method such as paper suggestion boxes or email , is very ineffective and not streamlined , as it can be time-consuming, difficult to track, and lacks transparency.
+The current suggestion method such as paper suggestion boxes or email , is very ineffective and not streamlined , as it can be time-consuming, difficult to track, and lacks transparency.
 The task is to create a digital alternative of this system ensuring transparency and ensuring adequate response from the organisation.